axeluhl/sailing-analytics/wiki/wiki/Smartphone-Tracking.md

 Once tracking has started, you should see a running timer.

-## Follow trackers on the web interface
+## follow trackers on the web interface
 Back in the Admin Console, you can click on the race you just started tracking.
 This will open a new tab showing the map of the course.

 In the bottom right corner, you can edit mark positions and (possibly missed) passings manually, on the left hand side, there is the option to select the competitors you want to see on the map.